-Note: this article was published in the November 2009 issue of KC Stage Magazine.
+Note: this article was published in the November 2009 issue of KC Stage Magazine (link no longer active).

 Beate Pettigrew, the artistic coordinator for the Johnson County Community College Theatre Department, loves working for JCCC.

 “There is something invigorating about being on a community college campus,” she says, her slight Southern accent lilting through her voice.
 “Its mission is different from a four-year school.
 We get the student right out of high school, generally, and then they leave us after two years.
 So, we have to work quickly to prepare them for a transfer program.

 “The other exciting thing about working at a community college is that you get non-traditional students all the time.
 Your classroom is full of people who are over the age of 50, and they bring to the educational environment experiences that you cannot get on a four-year campus when you’re sitting in the same classroom with the same generation.
 So, that’s really exciting.”

 Pettigrew was an air force brat growing up, traveling the country as she grew up.
 She landed in Kansas when her father retired, and so attended college in Kansas.
 She attended Emporia State, getting her BFA in theatre and a BSE in speech/theatre, receiving a degree to teach high school theatre.